Skip to content

 1. the widget resolves an operation contract

-2. Command Center can often build the form automatically from that contract
+2. Command Center builds the request form automatically from OpenAPI parameters and request body schema

-So the custom form is an override for richer UX, not a requirement for every AppComponent.
+So the editable form is a response renderer for richer UX, not a requirement for every AppComponent.

 It is also important not to mix this with widget output contracts.

-• EditableFormDefinition describes how the widget should collect input
+• OpenAPI parameters and request body schemas describe how the widget should collect pre-submit input

 • the models in mainsequence.client.command_center.data_models describe the exact output shape expected by some widgets when your API feeds them directly